-7 Sales & Marketing Trends to Watch in 2021
+7 Sales & Marketing Trends

 The phrase, 'survival of the fittest' when applied to business has not rung true over the last 12 months, with many well-established companies caught off guard by current circumstances.
 Instead, the proverb from Plato: “Our need will be the real creator” is probably more appropriate, which translated over the centuries to the more familiar, English proverb 'Necessity is the mother of invention'.
 Read here about some less obvious latest sales and marketing trends.